Russian prisoner swap: Who was released? – DW – 08/01/2024

 A total of 26 prisoners — 24 adults and two minors — have been exchanged in the Turkish capital, Ankara.
 There had been indications in recent days that a swap might be about to take place.

-The exchange included the American detainees Evan Gershkovich and Paul Whelan,who had been jailed on charges of espionage, as well as the German national Rico K., who had previously been sentenced to death in Belarus.
-The Belarusian ruler Alexander Lukashenko pardoned Rico K. earlier this week.
+The exchange included the American detainees Evan Gershkovich and Paul Whelan,who had been jailed on charges of espionage, as well as the German national Rico Krieger, who had previously been sentenced to death in Belarus.
+The Belarusian ruler Alexander Lukashenko pardoned Krieger. earlier this week.

-Following the young man's detention in Belarus, Rico K.'s father has requested he not be fully named until his safe arrival in Germany.
+Following Krieger's detention in Belarus, his father has requested he not be fully named until his safe arrival in Germany.

 Several Kremlin critics and Russian opposition politicians, including Ilya Yashin and Vladimir Kara-Murza, have also been released.
 Yashin was being held in a penal colony in the Smolensk region.
 He was sentenced to eight and a half years in prison in 2022 for "spreading false information" about the Russian army.